 Even though the twins overloaded all efforts at home, I couldn’t shake the doctor’s idea about screen sticks.
 Almost immediately after kicking their shoes off at the door, the girls asked if they could watch a show and I let them, in order to wrestle the twins down for a nap.
 They groaned when I turned off the television and I groaned back.
 In my mind, I admitted, the screen time battle wore on this mama’s heart and head.

 When detailing the doctor’s visit to my husband that evening, I presented the screen stick idea and we decided to try it.
 My husband, an entrepreneur, liked the idea of teaching the girls budgeting through screen sticks.
 I pulled some colored popsicle sticks from the craft cabinet, blue for our oldest and purple for the second.
 I wrote their names on each and the words “Screen Stick” and “30 minutes.”

 The next Sunday evening, we sat them down, passed out the screen sticks, and then crossed our fingers under the table.

 The first week proved painful.
-They ran out of screen sticks by Wednesday and I spent considerable time initiating play between the two, and occasionally playing along with my four-year-old while her sister was at school and the twins were napping.
+They ran out of screen sticks by Wednesday, and I spent a considerable time initiating play between the two, and occasionally playing along with my four-year-old while her sister was at school and the twins were napping.

 Week two worked better.
 They waited until Friday to spend their last screen stick and with a busy weekend, we didn’t miss the normal allotment of screen time.